Torture and death mean nothing. Freedom means everything. Can the princess win her heart’s desire?

 Turandot is a fantasy opera of poetry and myth, set in an exotic world where fear and love go hand in hand and death is always just around the corner.
 ‘Nessun dorma’ is just one of its magnificent moments.

-Renowned conductor Christian Badea returns to conduct a thrilling cast: Amber Wagner as the ice princess with Andeka Gorrotxategi as the man determined to win her heart.
-Mariana Hong reprises her touching turn as Liù.
+Renowned conductor Christian Badea returns to Australia to conduct a thrilling cast: Lise Lindstrom as the ice princess, Walter Fraccaro as the man determined to win her heart and Karah Son as his devoted servant, Liù.

 |Revival Director||Kim Walker|